aws-samples/generative-ai-newsletter-app/pages/about.md

 ## Get Started

-To begin using the AWS Serverless Feed Summarizer and Newsletter Solution, simply log in to the application and follow the [user guide](user-guide) to set up your data feeds, create newsletters, and manage your subscribers.
+To begin using the AWS Serverless Feed Summarizer and Newsletter Solution, simply log in to the application and follow the [user guide](./user-guide) to set up your data feeds, create newsletters, and manage your subscribers.

 If you have any questions or need further assistance, please don't hesitate to reach out to our support team.

+## Threat Model
+To learn more about the security and threat modeling of the solution, visit the [threat model](./threat-model) page.